-Insert a conversation I had with a friend who mentioned that she struggled to find a good selection simple fall mantle inspiration on Pinterest.
+I recently had with a friend who mentioned that she struggled to find a good selection simple fall mantle inspiration on Pinterest.
 Since I tend to create several different options when I decorate my mantle, I thought I’d go ahead and share all 4 of the fall mantles and the general description of how I styled them.
 Remember these items could be anything!

 Version 1: Asymmetrical, Art & Vases

 The first style is a classic combination of vases, books and vintage frames and art.
 This asymmetrical design is where I started.

 The wooden frames bring in the rich, warm feeling of fall.

 The amber glass bottles are paired with old books to create more height and highlight the curve created by the mirror.

 That’s part of what makes designing with a round mirror so appealing and so easy to decorate around.